-On May 6, 1997, the Company amended the 1996 Option Plan to provide for the issuance of an additional 500,000 shares of Class A Common Stock.
+the issuance of an additional 500,000 shares of Class A Common Stock.
 The Board of Directors has the authority to select the optionees and determine the terms of the options granted.
 On May 6, 1997, options to purchase 191,500 shares of Class A Common Stock at an exercise price of \$16.00 were granted under the 1996 Option Plan.

-CASELLA WASTE SYSTEMS, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS--(Continued)

-7. REDEEMABLE PREFERRED STOCK, REDEEMABLE PUT WARRANTS AND STOCKHOLDERS' EQUITY (DEFICIT) (Continued)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS--(Continued) 7.
+REDEEMABLE PREFERRED STOCK, REDEEMABLE PUT WARRANTS AND STOCKHOLDERS' EQUITY (DEFICIT) (Continued)